 It was due to him that the palace became a fabulous and renowned building of Transylvania.
-He had the old tower-gate replaced with a new, ornamented gate.
+He had the old tower gate replaced with a new, ornamented gate.
 Additionally, his sculptor, Johannes Nachtigall created 32 statues on the top of the horseshoe-shaped buildings.
-The interior of the palace was equally luxurious and it also boasted with a rich library.
+The interior of the palace was equally luxurious and it also boasted a rich library.
 It was quite matchless in Transylvania in the 18th century.